Media Units 3 and 4

 The theory component covers two main areas:

-- Narrative and ideology: analysing how narratives are constructed and distributed, and how they engage, are consumed and are read by the intended audience and present day audiences.
+- narrative and ideology: analysing how narratives are constructed and distributed, and how they engage, are consumed and read by the intended audience and present day audiences

-- Agency and control in and of the media: discussing issues of agency and control in the relationship between the media and its audiences.
+- agency and control in and of the media: examining who has power in the relationship between the media and its audiences.

 Who is it for?